cbarkr/blog/content/homelab/part 4.md

 ![[homelab_cockpit_podman_nextcloud_container2.png]]
 #### Breakdown
 1. The container is named `nextcloud-main`
-2. A memory limit of 128MB is applied to the container
+2. A memory limit of 128 MB is applied to the container.
+	1. Edit: According to the [system requirements](https://docs.nextcloud.com/server/latest/admin_manual/installation/system_requirements.html#memory), this is the absolute minimum, but the Nextcloud teams suggests at least 512 MB per process.
+The [AIO wiki](https://github.com/nextcloud/all-in-one/discussions/1335) additionally recommends at least 1 GB per active user.
 3. The restart policy is set to "Always" so the container always restarts, should it stop unexpectedly
 4. Port and volume mappings are skipped since they will be handled by the pod
 5. Instead of manually configuring the DB, environment variables are used to pass configurations in.
 Nextcloud will automatically configure the database and Redis connections using these values